 Visual Aspects

-Espresso, often served as a double shot, is a concentrated, almost viscous drink with a high percentage of total dissolved solids (TDS), giving it a dark color and robust flavor.
-Drip coffee, on the other hand, is a larger, clearer beverage with a lower TDS.
+Espresso is a concentrated, viscous beverage with a high TDS, giving it a dark color and robust body.
+Drip coffee is a larger, clearer drink with a lower TDS

 Caffeine Content – The Big Surprise